 The Remuneration Committee consists of following members:

-The Board has a Volvo CE Transformation Committee that focuses on the strategic direction and transformation of the Volvo Construction Equipment (“VCE”) business area.
-The main purpose of the Committee is to ensure that VCE is successful in the transformation.
+The Board has a Volvo CE Transformation Committee, which was established during 2022, that focuses on the strategic direction and transformation of the Volvo Construction Equipment business area.
+The main purpose of the committee is to ensure that Volvo Construction Equipment is successful in the transformation.

 The Volvo CE Transformation Committee consists of the following members: